 Master's in Clinical Counseling Psychology > Practicum

 Practicum is the core of the professional training in the Clinical-Counseling Psychology Program.
 Practicum comprises several components that complement each other—a seminar course with didactic and case presentation elements, individual therapy supervision, and a clinical placement.
 Students enroll in practicum for three semesters (summer, fall, and spring), and must receive a grade of B or better each semester in order to continue in subsequent semesters.
 The 12-month placement is at a community agency in the Central Illinois area.
 The number of placements and agency sites varies each year.
 Practicum assignments are determined through a matching process that requires an application and interview.
 Practicum placement is from May 16 of the first year of graduate study through May 15 of the second year.
-The practicum assignment requires 20 hours of work per week at the agency, which also constitutes a practicum scholarship with a full tuition waiver.
+The practicum assignment requires 20 hours of work per week at the agency.
+Having access to reliable transportation enhances opportunities for practicum placements.

 The Baby Fold is a child welfare agency in Normal.
 Services include residential and school programs, and family counseling.
 Practicum students work with children and adolescents in foster care who were removed from their homes due to neglect or abuse; students learn about the Illinois Department of Children and Family Services system.
 They also counsel birth parents and co-teach classes to parents and other groups.
 Training opportunities focus on developing a variety of therapy skills for working with children, adolescents, adults, and families.
 Not available 2022-2023.